lixilinx/ste_revisit/README.md

 \end{aligned}
 $$

-where $0\le {\rm noise\\_level}\le 2$ and we should anneal it to a small enough number when approaching convergence.
+where $0\le {\rm noise\\_level}\le 2$ and we should anneal it to a small enough value when approaching convergence.
 We have tried two optimizers and both benefit from the improved STE.

 ![binary_code](https://github.com/lixilinx/ste_revisit/blob/main/binary_code_example.svg)